 There is no question that a real estate agent does a lot.
 Before escrow, he is preparing buyers sheets or seller’s home checklists.
 Once a property goes into escrow, the real estate agent transitions into a detail machine overseeing contract negotiations, inspections, and disclosure reports.
 As the client, it is hard to pinpoint exactly what needs to be done when.
-Here is what to expect from your real estate agent in Los Angeles to help keep you on track.
+Here is what to expect from your real estate agent in Riverside to help keep you on track.

 Help You Prioritize

 When starting to shop for a home, it is important to have your needs and wants list for the home.
 Your real estate agent will help you understand what you can really get in the area you want to buy that meets your budget limits.
 These are difficult decisions to make but your realtor will be a solid sounding board of prioritizing things on your list.
 For example, if you have young children a good school is probably a top priority over a three-car garage.